 It’s as easy as taking pictures of each grave as you walk along.
 The app will capture the GPS location automatically and in just a short visit thousands of records can be preserved.

 When you are finished the photos are uploaded – with one click of a button – so everyone can use them for family history and keep the memories alive of those you honor and love.

-Melyssa Webb is a family historian and genealogist who has documented over 162 cemeteries and taken more than 135,000 photos with the BillionGraves app.
+Melyssa Webb is a family historian and genealogist who has documented over 162 cemeteries and taken nearly 400,000 photos with the BillionGraves app.
 Watch Melyssa share some tips for setting up a cemetery event.

 Documenting a cemetery can be a great project for:

 - Church youth groups

 - Boy Scouts

 - National Honor Societies

 - Genealogical societies

 - Service-oriented fraternities and sororities